surelogic/jsure/jsure-ant/README.txt

 Attributes added by jsure-scan task are:

-o "jsureprojectname" (required) set this to the name of your project.
-This value is used to name the resulting Zip file e.g., jsureprojectname="JSureTutorial_BoundedFIFO"
+o "projectname" (required) set this to the name of your project.
+This value is used to name the resulting Zip file e.g., projectname="JSureTutorial_BoundedFIFO"

 o "jsureanthome" (required) set this to the location of this task.
 Typically you copy the pattern illustrated in the Ant script below and set this